Leuchtfeuer/typo3-secure-downloads/Documentation/Admin/ExtensionConfiguration/Index.rst

    Description
          A list of file types that should not be opened inline in a browser, separated by a pipe.
 Only used if "forcedownload"
          (see: forcedownload_) is enabled.
 You can use an asterisk (*) if you want to force download for all file types.
-         You can use :ref:`regex` for this option.
+         You can use :ref:`regular expressions <admin-regularExpressions>` for this option.

-.. _admin-configuration-additionalMimeTypes:
+.. _admin-extensionConfiguration-additionalMimeTypes:

 additionalMimeTypes
 -------------------